 that allows businesses to use a system of integrated software applications or modules to manage their business.
 It automates many back-office

 functions related to manufacturing, services, accounting and human resources.
-The benefits of ERP stem mainly from the automation and inter-connectivity of the system.
+The benefits of ERP stem mainly from the automation and interconnectivity of the system.
 When it comes to data management, automation is essential.
-The fewer the opportunities for human error there are in any business, the better.
+The fewer opportunities for human error there are in any business, the better.
 When information flows from one department to the next in a live environment

 , everyone benefits and is more efficient.
 The increased efficiency lowers overheads, improves turnaround time, reduces errors, and creates a level of internal transparency that empowers management and the entire business.

-Initially ERP solutions were bulky and costly.
+Initially, ERP solutions were bulky and costly.
 The structure of the software was inflexible, covering only the most critical pillars, and it often required extensive customisation to be truly beneficial.
 And yet, even with highly individualised customisation, it was not unusual for businesses to rework significant elements of their internal processes just to accommodate a new ERP system.
 An ERP implementation was a huge- and expensive- undertaking.
-This made it entirely impractical for small or medium size businesses to make use of this technology.
+This made it entirely impractical for small or medium-sized businesses to make use of this technology.
 The SMB

 (also known as SME) market continued with manual or separate systems that did not have the same level of integrated, cross-platform functionality of ERP software.

-ERP for Small Business
+Enterprise Resource Planning for Small Business

 However, change and development is constant and new types of ERP systems have been developed allowing businesses of all sizes to reap the rewards of top-tier enterprise resource management.
-These systems are now more agile, more intuitive, less bulky and more cost effective.
+These systems are now more agile, more intuitive, less bulky and more cost-effective.
 Implementation is far less of a headache as the new age ERP systems are customisable and scalable.
 In a competitive market, small businesses are increasingly turning to software solutions to give them the competitive edge, and the research bears this out.
 According to a 2016 report from the Aberdeen Group

 , 96% of the top-performing, growing companies rely on an ERP solution.
-These businesses are twice as likely to have access to custom reporting, enabling them to fine-tune performance in real time.
+These businesses are twice as likely to have access to custom reporting, enabling them to fine-tune performance in real-time.
 As a result, their profits rose an average of 10% over the course of the two years in question.
 It may seem overkill for a small business just getting into its stride, but an ERP solution for a small business has many benefits suited specifically to the smaller organisation.

 Automated and Real-Time WorkflowAutomating data

 flow makes it far less likely that human error will result in late orders, inventory errors or miscommunication.
 The more a business relies on humans to transfer, enter or relay information in a business, the higher the level of efficiency gaps.
 ERP systems allow for information to be entered once by employees, and the system distributes that information in real-time to all the departments who need the information, and updates all modules that require that information simultaneously.
-Not only does this remove a lot of opportunities for error, but it makes your business more time efficient and reliable- all of this contributes to a better customer experience and a better bottom line
+Not only does this remove a lot of opportunities for error, but it makes your business more time-efficient and reliable- all of this contributes to a better customer experience and a better bottom line

 .
 Both are exponential contributors to growth.
 Further to this, the COVID-19